 By Meghan Hall

 Alexandria’s appetite for real estate in the highly sought-after Stanford Research Park continues to grow.
-In a transaction that closed at the end of last week, the Pasadena, Calif-based life sciences developer purchased two buildings at 3450 and 3460 Hillview Road for a combined $40.5 million.
+In a transaction that closed at the end of last week, the Pasadena, Calif.-based life sciences developer purchased two buildings at 3450 and 3460 Hillview Ave. for a combined $40.5 million.
+The seller of the lease-hold property was Invesco, which owned the buildings since 2012 when the company paid $50 million for them, according to public documents.
 The buildings are currently leased to SAP, a German multinational software corporation, according to The Mercury News, who was the first to report the transaction.

 Together, the buildings total 77,000 square feet.
 3450 Hillview is the largest of the two assets, with about 42,000 square feet.
 3460 Hillview totals 35,000 square feet.
 As is typical for transactions within the park, Alexandria only acquired the buildings, and the land beneath them remains in possession of Stanford.